Changing Lives for the Better

 Daniel's Story ~ Our Mission

 Daniel grew up in Whitestone, New York.
 He attended school, excelled in sports, was a loving son to his parents, Laura and Michael, and a devoted big brother to his sister, Lily.
 When he was in his late teens, Daniel began experimenting with drugs.
-In the years to come this eventually led to an addiction to heroin.
+In the years to come this eventually led to a terrible addiction to heroin.
 For years thereafter, Daniel was in and out of programs and detox facilities seeking help.
-It was while he was in a facility in Jamaica, Queens, that Daniel was directed to St. Christopher’s Inn in upstate New York.
-This long-term care facility was a steppingstone to a changed life.
+It was while he was in a facility in Jamaica, Queens, that Daniel was directed to St. Christopher’s Inn, a substance abuse treatment center in upstate New York.
+His three month stay in early 2014 was a steppingstone to a changed life.
 It was there that Daniel found the support, encouragement, and inner strength needed to truly address the disease of addiction.

 After completing his care upstate, Daniel felt that returning to Whitestone was not the best move and as a result, he relocated to a residential facility in Delray Beach, Florida.
 This was another turning point for Daniel.
 While he continued to wrestle with his addiction he soon found himself leading a sober life.
 During Daniel’s three years in Florida, he formed many relationships both inside and outside of the treatment community.